 It pays to plan ahead: The days of scoring deals on last-minute flights are long gone.

 These days, airlines know who is buying flights just before departure, and they make these business travelers and can't-miss-it flyers pay dearly for it.
-Coupled with rising airfare lately, purchasing plane tickets just a few days (or even weeks) before departure can mean paying hundreds – if not thousands – of dollars.
+Coupled with sky-high airfare prices, purchasing plane tickets just a few days (or even weeks) before departure can mean paying hundreds – if not thousands – of dollars.
 That's why we always encourage travelers to book their flights at least 30 to 45 days in advance.

 But that's not always possible.
-Whether it's an unexpected schedule change, a death in the family, or something else, sometimes booking a last-minute flight is unavoidable.
+Whether it's an unexpected schedule change, a death in the family or something else, sometimes booking a last-minute flight is unavoidable.
 Here's how to do it without breaking the bank.

-How to Book Last Minute Flights
+How to Book Last-Minute Flights

 Here are a few quick tips to find the cheapest flight you can when life happens.